 There are plenty of zoos in New Jersey, but the Cape May County Park and Zoo is one that should be on your bucket list—oh, and did we mention admission is free?
 That’s just one of the reasons to visit as well as touring the lush landscapes, seeing over 250 different animal species, and getting in on their conservation efforts.
-It’s also one of the safer activities to do during COVID-19 because the spacious outdoor landscape allows for plenty of social distancing.
-And with new activities like a private tour, the Cape May Zoo is a must-do.
+And with activities like a private tour, the Cape May Zoo is a must-do.
 Read on to find out what you need to know before you visit the zoo.

 Featured Image Photo Credit: @jerseycollective